-Why is it easy get fat?
+Why is it easy to get fat?

-One of the difficult things with junk food, apart from their low nutritional values, is that the food industry spend millions on chemical additives.
+One of the difficult things with junk food, apart from their low nutritional values, is that the food industry spends millions on chemical additives.
 They research ways of using chemicals to increase your hunger and stimulate taste buds to want to eat more and more.
 By eating more natural foods there is immediately less chance of this artificial stimulus provoking excessive eating.

 There are many possible complications: Obesity can lead to:

 A sensible diet with some exercise have been shown to be the most effective things to do.